Who is Meena?

 So how did she get into cooking?

-Every time they would talk, the topic of what each of them had for lunch or dinner was an unavoidable question.
+Every time we would talk, the topic of what each of us had for lunch or dinner was an unavoidable question.
 With that continued the saga of how it was made, and what other variations could be added to make better, and not to mention, simpler.

-It wasn’t long before she realized she enjoyed cooking, and why not, she was good at it!
-It was always a proud moment for her when she got a compliment on her culinary skills.
-And an even bigger one for her Mom when they would tell her that her daughter fell right into her footsteps.
+It wasn’t long before I realized that I really enjoyed cooking.
+It was always a proud moment for me when I got a compliment on my culinary skills.
+And an even bigger one for Mom when they would tell her that her daughter fell right into her footsteps.

 Now seriously, can Indian cooking really be as quick and simple as she says?

-Of the few complaints that Meena often gets on Indian cooking, the one that stands most prominent is the myth that Indian cooking is just too hard.
-Now before you roll your eyes at her and say, yea sure, easy for her, she’s Indian just hear her out.
-True, Meena was born Indian, but as much as she would like to believe, she wasn’t born with Indian culinary instincts induced within her being.
-Like any of you not familiar with the South-Asian cuisine, she too started off without much knowledge of this exotic cuisine.
-After spending too much of her time cribbing about how little people actually knew about Indian food, she decided to start a series, Indian 101, to introduce her lovely readers to its simple cooking basics.
-The cooking primer became so popular, that Meena was asked to turn it into a monthly column for the food section of The Mississauga News.
+Of the few complaints that I often get on Indian cooking, the one that stands most prominent is the myth that Indian cooking is just too hard.
+Now before you roll your eyes at me and say, yea sure, easy for her, she’s Indian, just hear me out.
+True, I was born Indian, but as much as I would like to believe, I wasn’t born with Indian culinary instincts induced within my being.
+Like any of you not familiar with the South-Asian cuisine, I too started off without much knowledge of this exotic cuisine.
+After spending too much of my time cribbing about how little people actually knew about Indian food, I decided to start a series, Indian 101, to introduce my lovely readers to its simple cooking basics.
+The cooking primer became so popular, that I was asked to turn it into a monthly column for the food section of The Mississauga News.

 So what are you waiting for?
 Click here to get started.